 10. Plastic Egg Hunt Letter Recognition - another fun learning hunt that would be good in a classroom.

-11. Printable Easter Egg Hunt - for young kids to do at home.
+11. Printable Easter Egg Hunt - for toddlers & preschool kids to do at home.

 12. Outdoor Easter Egg Hunt - an enjoyable one for an Easter celebration on a nice day!